Best Podcast Microphones: Top Picks for Every Budget and Setup

 Let’s take a look at the Shure MV7X podcast microphone.

 The Shure MV7X is a dynamic mic designed for audio interfaces.
-It’s a no-muss, no-fuss podcast microphone that offers high-quality audio for single-person shows.
+It delivers high-quality audio for single-person shows with a straightforward setup.

 Although the Shure MV7X is twice the price of its competitors, you won’t get many extras.
 Rest assured, you’re paying for quality.
 It’s rated an impressive 4.8/5 stars from 1,859 reviews on Amazon.